-- (a) Certain investments that were measured at net asset value per share (or its equivalent) have not been classified in the fair value hierarchy.
-The fair value amounts presented in this table are intended to permit reconciliation of the fair value hierarchy to the line items presented in the statement of fiduciary net position. - (b) The money market fund listed in the above chart is redeemed on a daily basis and does not have any redemption restrictions.
-Additionally, there are no unfunded commitments.
+(a) Certain investments that were measured at net asset value per share (or its equivalent) have not been classified in the fair value hierarchy.
+The fair value amounts presented in this table are intended to permit reconciliation of the fair value hierarchy to the line items presented in the statement of fiduciary net position.